 One can imagine an infinite variety of fingertip and nailbed injuries.
 X-rays are often necessary to rule out a fracture of the distal finger bone.
 Soft tissue injuries of the fingerpad may need nothing more than debridement (cleaning up the injury), as the fingerpad has a remarkable ability to heal, and sometimes performing flaps or placing skin grafts on this area can do more harm than good.
 When a more complex reconstruction is necessary, it is often done on an elective basis after initial healing.

-In fingertip injuries the nailbed is often neglected and untreated nailbed injuries can cause permanent deformity of the nail.
+In fingertip injuries, the nailbed is often neglected, and untreated nailbed injuries can cause permanent deformity of the nail.
 Obvious or suspected nailbed injuries need removal of the nail with careful evaluation and repair of the nailbed.
 If the nailbed is healthy, the nail will grow back over the next few months.

 Besides the face, the hands are the most sun-exposed parts of the body, and often don’t get the sunscreen protection that we are used to using on our faces.
 Therefore, they are susceptible to sun damage and skin cancers.
 Basal cell cancer and squamous cell cancer are common skin cancers of the hand.
 Fortunately, melanoma is a much less common cancer.
-Squamous cell and especially melanoma, are cancers that can be deadly if left untreated, and other types of skin cancer can also lead to permanent deformity or death when not promptly treated.
+Melanoma is particularly likely to be lethal if left untreated, and other types of skin cancer can also lead to permanent deformity or death when not promptly treated.
 Any suspicious lesion, or any coloration change of the nailbed, should be evaluated by a dermatologist or hand surgeon without delay.

 Removal of basal cell and squamous cell cancers can usually be done with minimal scarring and little or no resulting deformity, although larger or neglected ones may need procedures such as flaps or skin grafts to reconstruct the defect.
 Melanoma will likely need a bigger excision and possible finger amputation, depending on the melanoma’s location, size, and depth.